browserstate/history.js/README.md

 - 05/02/2013: Alpha 3 of v1.8 is released.
 Tests updated.
 - 21/01/2013: Alpha 2 of v1.8 is released.
 Correct statechange behaviour.
 - 19/01/2013: Alpha 1 of v1.8 is released.
 Started to categorize old balupton's issues.
-- 18/01/2013: v1.7.2 released, for detailled changes see history

 ### History

-See History(https://github.com/andreasbernhard/history.js/blob/master/History.md#files) to for a detailled list of features, changes, solved issues and bugs
+See History(https://github.com/browserstate/history.js/blob/master/History.md#files) to for a detailled list of features, changes, solved issues and bugs

 ### Involve